 I did not grow up intending to be a Naturalist or an Artist.
 I was a Musician.
 I did not intend to be a writer and, when asked by a publisher, said "No" back in l978.
 Eleven books later, I am still writing to engage others in my deep love and respect for the natural world that is around all of us.
 I have found myself in over 28 states, teaching, exhibiting, speaking in varieties of places (see Teaching Section).
 I am fortunate to have studied in Europe with some of the top wildlife artists there -- John Busby, Eric Ennion, Gunnar Brusewitz, Lars Jonsson.
 And in this country, I owe my study of Nature to a number of Mass Audubon's top staff naturalists.
 But, my greatest teacher, critic, comfort continues to be the Nature beside me.

-Clare Walker Leslie has taught at Williams College, Harvard's Landscape Design Program, College of the Atlantic, Antioch New England, and many Audubon Centers aand is a member of the National Guild of Scientific Illustrators.
-She has taught Nature Drawing and the Nature Journal Clare has written 11 books, the latest being The Nature Connection: An Outdoor Workbook for Kids, Families, and Classrooms.
-Please see www.clarewalkerleslie.com “Like a pilgrim going to church, I go outdoors for the prayer that drawing and observing nature offer me.
-Nothing spectacular, everything spectacular.
+Clare Walker Leslie has taught at Williams College, Harvard's Landscape Design Program, College of the Atlantic, Antioch New England, and many Audubon Centers and is a member of the National Guild of Scientific Illustrators.
+She has taught Nature Drawing and the Nature Journal Clare has written 12 books, the latest being The Nature Connection: An Outdoor Workbook for Kids, Families, and Classrooms.

 The process of seeing is what counts, not “how good is my drawing?” -- Clare Walker Leslie